 (2016) pvc, steel wire, photographs, wood

-This was quite a political guerrilla pop-up piece I constructed in Milton Keynes.
-It was erected without permission, and not done under the umbrella of any arts organization.
-It lived for 2 hours on the evening of Tuesday July 12th, 2016.
+Fake Plastic Trees lived for 2 hours on the evening of Tuesday July 12th, 2016.
 Musicians and poets contributed to what turned out to be an incredible event.
 People got lost in my forest of memories; children wove in and out.
 Several hundred people attended the event, and I was overwhelmed by the moved responses of the public.
-(Full text below)

 The piece comprised a forest of plastic garlands in an underpass, each imbued with pictures of people’s happy memories in Milton Keynes, as well as images of Milton Keynes itself in days gone by, and the life and times of the tragic Midsummer Oak*.
 In the centre, like a saint’s relic, hung a tiny chunk of the Oak itself.

 Milton Keynes is a special place.
 Built with beautiful ideals, and designed with thought, care, heart, and intellect.
 It’s a place to feel strongly about.
 This piece celebrates Milton Keynes and what makes it.
 A place comprises people and environment.
 I feel that somehow the memories that are created in a place become woven into the fabric of that place.
 They become the roots we put down.
 I wanted to create a piece where people could get lost in a magical forest of Milton Keynes memories.
 I wanted this to be in an underpass, as they are classic and beautiful examples of Milton Keynes infrastructure.
 Also, I find them to be places of almost mystical significance – sunken below ground-level, where ways cross.
 I love the beauty of modern materials like concrete, and wanted to mirror this with the beauty of my PVC trees; in contrast, say, to the fake grass which now occupies the former place of the Midsummer Oak.